-The Friends of Pend d’Oreille Bay Trail are committed to creating a sinuous and natural waterfront trail that stretches from Sandpoint’s City Beach to Black Rock and Ponder Point along the Northwest shore of Lake Pend Oreille in North Idaho.
-Our communities are changing and growing, and as they do, our lakefront and access to public lands are becoming more precious.
+The Friends of the Pend d’Oreille Bay Trail are committed to creating a sinuous and natural waterfront trail that stretches from Sandpoint’s City Beach to Black Rock and Ponder Point along the northwest shore of Lake Pend Oreille in North Idaho.
+Our Communities are changing and growing, and as they do, our lake from access to public lands are becoming more precious.

 With heavy hearts, board of directors of the Friends of the Pend d’Oreille Bay Trail has decided to cancel this year’s Bay Trail Fun Run.

 In the midst of a crisis at our hospitals, and in response to a call to avoid high risk activities, we acknowledge that an organized run along an unpaved and uneven trail with hundreds of people could potentially (however unlikely) result in an incident or viral transmission that could cause harm to individuals and further burden our health care system.

 So, in support of our overworked health care workers who are operating under crisis standards of care, we feel compelled to once again cancel this event for the second year in a row.
 This was not an easy decision and we are incredibly grateful for the support of our event sponsors and others for their understanding.

 As we navigate this pandemic, we are reminded that outdoor activity is a great way to support your mental and physical health.
 Yet we have decided to play it safe while our hospitals are struggling to provide care for the sick and injured.

 All participants who paid in advanced will be reimbursed by our third party Race Roster.
 For any questions, contact our Race Director- Jean Vorhies.